 In my home, I was adamant about wanting to share Narnia with my children MY way.
 I wanted the joy of inviting them to join me on a journey into those hallowed woods and further up and further into the Last Battle.
 I waited until my youngest was 2 and my oldest was 6.
 And I pulled them to me and we spent many long afternoons and evenings on the couch reading our way through the illustrated series.

 After we had finished all of the books, we gave the kids the unabridged audio as a Christmas present (you can also get them via Audible) and we spent months listening to Lynn Redgrave, Patrick Stewart, Kenneth Branagh, Michael York, etc. tickle our imaginations as we put miles on our van driving to the grocery store, church and family events.
 These masters elevated our reading to another level with their incredible voices and the texture of their reading.
 They require some stamina as compared to the radio theater versions and so I always try to hook my kids on them first.
 Once they love them, they love them for life.
-(We have a post on how to get the most out of an Audible membership here.)

 - The Magician’s Nephew narrated by Kenneth Branagh